 In the Kachemak Bay State Park and Kachemak Bay State Wilderness Park Trail Management Plan, the park trail system has been divided into nine management units which correspond roughly with important geographic regions.
 Each unit will have a brief description and a trail table that will describe the specific management intent for each trail or trail segment within the unit.
-The exception is the Overlook Park unit, which has no existing or proposed DPOR managed trails.
-It is important to realize that the recommendations in the tables describe the desired future condition for the trails within the park and not necessarily a trail's current condition or trail class.
-For example, if an existing class 2 trail is proposed to be upgraded to class 3, the trail will only be shown on the map as a class 3.
-Some trails that span multiple units will be listed in more than one table.
+Due to the extreme precipitation levels and moderate climate in the area, grasses and understory vegetation grows extremely fast and a trail can become completely impassable within a single season.
+DPOR trail crews work as efficiently as possible to maintain the existing trails, but the Implementation Section will discuss strategies to keep existing trails in better condition with increased community involvement.